Yield to Maturity Definition

 To calculate yield to maturity of a bond, the present value of the bond needs to be known.
 In this way, yield to maturity (r) can be calculated in reverse with the help of the present value of the bond formula.

 Example of Yield to Maturity

-ABC Inc issues a bond with face value $1500 and the discounted price is $1200.
-The annual coupon for the bond is 10% which is $150 per annum.
+ABC Inc issues a bond with a face value of $1500, and the discounted price is $1200.
+The annual coupon for the bond is 10%, which is $150 per annum.
 The bond will mature after 10 years.